zkCollective/zk-Harness/ARCHITECTURE.md

 ## Running benchmarks for a specific config file

-Given a config file, you can run ``python3 -m _scripts.reader --config path/to/config.json`` to run the benchmarks defined by a given config file.
+Given a config file, you can run `python3 -m src.reader --config path/to/config.json` to run the benchmarks defined by a given config file.

 ## config.json key specification